yeyushengfan258/Tianxuan-kde/README.md

-## Steam KDE Theme
+## Tianxuan KDE Theme

-Steam kde is a light clean theme for KDE Plasma desktop.
+Tianxuan kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: